 - patient access to general practice

 - the varied and important services that GPs provide to communities

-Each year, RACGP members select a topic of focus for the report.
-In 2020, the report focuses on the unique environment created by the SARS-CoV-2 (COVID-19) pandemic and the 2019–20 summer bushfires.
-The challenge of adapting processes and responding to crises is reflected in the survey findings throughout the report.
+RACGP members select a specific topic of focus for the report each year.
+In 2021, that focus is multimorbidity in general practice.
+The ongoing challenge of adapting processes and responding to the COVID-19 pandemic is also reflected in survey findings throughout the report.

-As the fourth edition of General Practice: Health of the Nation, this report provides opportunity to track changes over the short and medium term, and forecasts possible longer-term changes and their implications.
+As the fifth edition of General Practice: Health of the Nation, this report provides opportunity to track changes over the short and medium term and forecasts possible longer-term changes and their implications.